corelight/zeek2es/Readme.md

 ## Notes:

 - Since Zeek JSON logs do not have type information like the ASCII TSV versions, only limited type information can be provided to ElasticSearch.
-Saving Zeek logs in ASCII TSV format will provide for greater long term flexibility.
+You will notice this most for Zeek "addr" log fields that are not id$orig_h and id$resp_h, since the type information is not available to translate the field into ElasticSearch's "ip" type.
+Since address fields will not be of type "ip", you will not be able to use subnet searches, for example, like you could for the TSV logs.
+Saving Zeek logs in ASCII TSV format provides for greater long term flexibility.